How to Claim PCP Commission Back in 2026

 Step 3: Write your complaint letter

-Your complaint letter should be addressed to the lender's complaints department and should:
+Your letter to the lender's complaints department should:

-• The tone should be firm and factual.
-You do not need to prove that commission was hidden — the burden is on the lender to show that it was properly disclosed.
+Firm and factual.
+You do not need to prove that commission was hidden; the burden is on the lender.
 Given how poor disclosure was across the industry, the FCA has said it does not expect lenders to routinely find that cases are outside the scheme's scope.

 Step 4: Send and track

-Send your letter by email (for speed and a delivery record) or by post.
+Send by email (for speed and a delivery record) or by post.
 Keep a copy.
 Note the date.
 Set a reminder for eight weeks from when you sent it.

 How much will you actually get?